attila-lendvai/moonboots/README.md

 Lua works stable on the two supported platforms ([_vega5000_](#vega5000) and [_pc1000_](#pc1000)), and basic FFI works together with the beginnings of a platform abstraction layer.

-The project was written with internal use in mind, so approachability is probably less than ideal.
+The project was initially written as a proof of concept with internal use in mind, so as of now approachability is probably less than ideal.

 Contribution is welcome.

 ## Implementation policies ##